-The Co-operative Bank brand is defined by the values and ethics of the co-operative movement, set out in our Ethical Policy, which represents a clear point of difference that has set us apart from our competitors since 1992, when we were the first bank in the UK to launch a customer-led Ethical Policy.
+The Co-operative Bank brand is defined by the values and ethics of the co-operative movement, as set out in our Ethical Policy.
+Our customer-led Ethical Policy is a clear point of difference that has set us apart from our competitors since it was launched in 1992.